 Once an allegation has been made, a case manager will be assigned to lead the investigation.
-The case manager will be the headteacher or, where the headteacher is the subject of an allegation, the chair of governors.
+The case manager will be the Executive Headteacher or, where the Executive Headteacher is the subject of an allegation, the chair of governors.

 6. Initial response